drozdovas/RedactionServiceApplication/README.md

 A dog, a monkey or a dolphin are all mammals.
 ```

+## Endpoints testing with Postman
+A Postman collection example is available under the root folder of the project.

 ## Time scales
 Redaction Service took around 2 hours to complete.